hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

         read-only
         append="vga=normal ro"
 ```
 Leave the old entry in there above the new one, so you can select which kernel to boot with the arrow keys from the boot-menu on boot.
-Once sure it boots, add this line after timeout=1 in the `elilo.conf`:
+Once sure it boots, add this line after `timeout=1` in the `elilo.conf`:

 ```
 default=3.10.17
 ```

-And replace the above example with the `label` name you want to boot.
+And replace the above example with the `label` of the boot entry you need to boot.

 ## Enable resume from hibernation